groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/esign/pptx.en.md

   code_samples:
     # code sample loop
-    - title: "How to Put Image Signature on Document"
+    - title: "How to Add an Image Signature to a Document"
       content: |
-        This example shows us how put an image signature on specific document page.
+        This example demonstrates how to place an image signature on a specific page of a document.
         {{< landing/code title="Java">}}
         ```java {style=abap}

-        // Pass source document as a parameter
+        // Provide the source document as a parameter
         Signature signature = new Signature("input.pptx");

-        // Pass image path to signature options
+        // Specify the image path in the signature options
         ImageSignOptions options = new ImageSignOptions("image.jpg");

-        // Set size and affected pages of future signature
+        // Set the size and target pages for the signature
         options.setLeft(100);
         options.setTop(100);
-        options.setPageNumber(1);
         options.setAllPages(true);

-        // Sign the document
+        // Apply the signature to the document
         signature.sign("output.pptx", options);

         ```